Benny-bad-love/simple-image-block/readme.txt

 * Fixed units not applying correctly on max-width and max-height

 = 0.1.6 =
-* Added support for custom min-width and min-height
+* Added support for min-width and min-height

-* Fixed units not applying correctly on min-width and min-height
+= 0.1.7 =
+* Fix for the block not working in the editor